fadhlillah2/simulation-systems-application/README.md

 ## Project Description

-This is a simulation project showcasing a simple registration, login, and CRUD mechanism system using Spring Boot, Session Management, Thymeleaf, and Hibernate.
+This is a simulation project showcasing a simple registration, login, CRUD mechanism system, PayPal Payment Integration, Session Management, Thymeleaf, and Hibernate.
 The application uses Spring Security for authentication and authorization and connects to a MySQL database using Spring Data JPA and Hibernate.

 The project uses the following main dependencies: